Tombarr/barrasso-blog/content/projects/textmyfood.md

 # Images
 featureImage = '/images/features/textmyfood-feature.jpg'
-featureImageCaption = 'Screenshot of the TextMyFood message center on an iPad, 2011'  # Optional caption displayed below the feature image featureImagePosition = 'top'  # Options: 'top' (before content), 'bottom' (after content), 'none' (not rendered on single page) screenshots = []  # Array of image paths (loaded as Hugo resources with width, height, and alt attributes)
+featureImageCaption = 'Screenshot of the TextMyFood message center on a tablet, 2011'  # Optional caption displayed below the feature image featureImagePosition = 'top'  # Options: 'top' (before content), 'bottom' (after content), 'none' (not rendered on single page) screenshots = []  # Array of image paths (loaded as Hugo resources with width, height, and alt attributes)